 Stop trying to “fake it ‘til you make it” or allow impossible beauty standards to threaten your ability to connect with others in an opportunity to share your gifts and knowledge.
 Your message is valid because it’s yours – not because of how you look.
 We don’t need to try to be like anyone or anything else in order to be successful or to make an enormous impact so let’s start doing business like a woman.
 If we can turn souls into humans, imagine what we can do with ideas.

-As a young child Nancy began remembering a man whom she had never met, but missed very dearly.
+As a young child, Nancy began remembering a man whom she had never met but missed very dearly.
 She later came to realize this man was someone whom she remembered from a past life and that she had come to this life to heal the wound of his loss and the trauma she had experienced around it.
-This revelation led her to discovering the connection between past life trauma and it’s effects on our current life experiences and has written and published book one of a series that shines light on this topic, Witch’s Wound.
-Witch’s Wound represents the wound women carry from past life traumas into their current life that result in a deep fear of being seen and recognized for their gifts and abilities.
+This revelation led her to discover the connection between past life trauma and its effects on our current life experiences and has written and published book one of a series that shines a light on this topic, Witch’s Wound.
+Witch’s Wound represents the wounds women carry from past life traumas into their current life that result in a deep fear of being seen and recognized for their gifts and abilities.

 Along with her work on normalizing the topic of past life healing and trauma, Nancy is also a spiritual intuitive, channel for the divine, and communicates with the angels along with channeling messages from a higher being that goes by the name of Theia.

 As a Spiritual Business Strategist her greatest passion and mission is to help women step into their power and learn how to monetize their magic so they can do their part in the world to assist in the ascension and betterment of the planet for all living kind.
 Nancy believes that the work of Wise Women is strongly needed these days and desires to help women create successful Spiritually Based Businesses to enable them to make a stable living while simply being who they are and dedicating themselves to their spiritual work.